cc6-ject/ject-frontend/README.md

 JECT provides four features,

-1. Projection Practice for a good voice
+1. Projection Practice to build a strong voice
-   - Judge if your voice of public speaking is loud enough for audience.
+   - Judge if your public speaking voice is loud enough for the audience.
-   - Please try a public speaking rehearsal and you can get real-time decibel information.
+   - Get real-time decibel information while rehearsing public speaking.
      <br>
      <br>
      <img src="https://user-images.githubusercontent.com/23233648/50395465-7d9ec200-07a7-11e9-9792-e76ec8951c0c.png" height="60%" width="60%">
      <br>
      <br>
-2. Tongue Twister Practice for a good pronunciation
+2. Tongue Twister Practice for good pronunciation
-   - Judge if your pronunciation is good for audience
+   - Judge if your pronunciation can be understood by the audience
-   - Plase try one tongue twister 10 times.
-You can get immediate result.
+   - Please practice tongue twisters 10 times.
+You can get immediate results.
      <br>
      <br>
      <img src="https://user-images.githubusercontent.com/23233648/50395656-cefb8100-07a8-11e9-97ab-3231dc61d21f.png" height="40%" width="40%">
      <br>
      <br>
-3. Karaoke Mode for getting a confidence
+3. Karaoke Mode for building confidence
-   - Get confidence and keep talking! <br>Even if you prepare well, some trouble happens.
+   - Learn to think on your feet and keep talking! <br>Even if you prepare well, sometimes things go wrong.
 Don't be upset.
-   - First you get one topic and get five random continuously.
-What you should do is keep talking for five minutes while you follow the topic.
+   - First you get a random topic and then be shown five random pictures continuously.
+You should keep talking for five minutes while you follow the topic.
      <br>
      <br>
      <img src="https://user-images.githubusercontent.com/23233648/50395687-0702c400-07a9-11e9-9c72-be07fcd96658.png" height="60%" width="60%">
      <br>
      <br>
 4. Statistics
-   - Analyze and improve yourself more.
+   - Analyze data to see where you can improve.
-   - You can check each session, daily average.
+   - You can check each session or daily average.
      <br>
      <br>
      <img src="https://user-images.githubusercontent.com/23233648/50395723-3adde980-07a9-11e9-823f-95d88f96b890.png" height="80%" width="80%">